So, I've been asked many times, "What's up with the sea turtle as your ministry logo?"

 In the Hawai’ian islands the sea turtle (specifically here the green sea turtle) is known as “Honu.”
-Along with faithfulness, the honu symbolizes the powerful attributes of strength, longevity and endurance.
+Along with faithfulness and new beginnings, the honu symbolizes the powerful attributes of strength, longevity and endurance.

 The logo I have adopted was designed specifically for this ministry.
 At first look, one may see a simple recognizable “tribal”-style design of the honu.
 At closer examination, however, notice the large cross on the dorsal shell and the many ixthus (Jesus fish) surrounding it.
 Also, on each flipper is an ixthus with crosses inside those on the front flippers.

 “I can do ALL things, through CHRIST who STRENGTHENS me...”